Origin of the project

 Bayesian Perception: How to take into account prior knowledge and uncertain sensory data in a dynamic context?

 Situation awareness : How to interpret the perceived scene and to predict their likely future motion (including near future collision risk) ?

 Robust state estimation: acquire a deep understanding on several sensor fusion problems and investigate their observability properties in the case of unknown inputs.

 Navigation and Cooperation in Dynamic Environments.
 This theme aims at designing models and algorithms allowing robots to move and to coordinate efficiently in dynamic environments.
 We focus on two problems: navigation in human-populated environment (social navigation) and cooperation in large distributed fleet of robots (scalability and robustness issues).

 Motion-planning in human-populated environment.
 How to plan trajectories that take into account the uncertainty of human-populated environments and respect the social rules of human beings?
 Such a challenge requires models of human behavior to be learnt or designed as well as dedicated learning or planning algorithms.

 Multi-robot decision making in complex environments.
 How to design models and algorithms that can achieve both scalability and performance guarantees in real-world robotic systems?
-Our methodology builds upon complementary advantages of two orthogonal approaches, Multi-Agent Sequential Decision Making (MA-SDM) and Swarm Intelligence (SI).
+Our methodology builds upon advantages of two complementary approaches, Multi-Agent Sequential Decision Making (MA-SDM) and Swarm Intelligence (SI).

 Chroma is also concerned with applications and transfer of the scientific results.
 Our main applications include autonomous and connected vehicles as well as service robotics.
 They are presented in Sections and , respectively.
-Chroma is currently involved on many projects in collaboration with automobile companies (including Renault, Toyota and Volvo) and startups.
+Chroma is currently involved on several projects in collaboration with automobile companies (Renault, Toyota and Volvo) and some startups.